AlexMcClung/IR-Tasks/README.md

 # IR Tasks

-Code snippets for common Institutional Research in Higher Ed "data wrangling" tasks
+Code snippets for common "data wrangling" tasks in Institutional Research in Higher Ed

 Tasks categorized by types of higher ed data files: